-Quarterly Minimum Sampling Requirements Quarter Months Months Quarterly Effluent Parameters First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter Months Quarterly Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th

-Note 1 - Effluent limits of 126 #/100 mL daily maximum and monitoring only for monthly average for E. coli are applicable year round due to losing stream designation.
-No more than 10% of samples over the course of a calendar year shall exceed the 126 #/100 mL daily maximum

-Note 2 - This permit contains a Total Residual Chlorine (TRC) limit.

-- (a) The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be 18 μg/L (daily maximum limit) and 9 μg/L (monthly average limit).
+- Note 1 Effluent limits of 126 #/100 mL daily maximum and monitoring only for monthly average for E. coli are applicable year round due to losing stream designation.
+No more than 10% of samples over the course of a calendar year shall exceed the 126 #/100 mL daily maximum. - Note 2 This permit contains a Total Residual Chlorine (TRC) limit. - (a) The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be 18 μg/L (daily maximum limit) and 9 μg/L (monthly average limit).
 These limits are below the minimum quantification level (ML) of the most common and practical EPA approved CLTRC methods.
 The Department has determined the current acceptable ML for total residual chlorine to be 130 μg/L when using the DPD Colorimetric Method #4500 CL G. from Standard Methods for the Examination of Waters and Wastewater.
 The permittee will conduct analyses in accordance with this method, or equivalent, and report actual analytical values.
 The minimum quantification level does not authorize the discharge of chlorine in excess of the effluent limits stated in the permit.
-Measured values greater than or equal to the minimum quantification level of 130 μg/L will be considered violations of the permit and values less than the minimum quantification level of 130 μg/L will be considered to be in compliance with the permit limitation. - (b) Disinfection is required year-round. - (c) Do not chemically de-chlorinate if it is not needed to meet the limits in your permit. - (d) If no chlorine was used in a given sampling period, an actual analysis for TRC is not necessary.
-Simply report as "AG Conditional Monitoring Not Required This Period" for TRC in the eDMR system. - Note 3 Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
+Measured values greater than or equal to the minimum quantification level of 130 μg/L will be considered to be in compliance with the permit limitation. - (b) Disinfection is required year-round - (c) Do not chemically de-chlorinate if it is not needed to meet the limits in your permit. - (d) If no chlorine was used in a given sampling period, an actual analysis for TRC and Dissolved Oxygen (DO) is not necessary.
+Simply report as "AG - Conditional Monitoring Not Required This Period" for TRC and DO in the eDMR system. - Note 3 Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
 Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
 Influent and effluent samples are to be taken during the same month.
 The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
 Influent samples are to be collected as a composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.